Tayomide/NLPGMail/README.md

 ## Google Scripts
 1. Go to [Google Scripts](https://script.google.com/)
 2. Click on the "New Project" button
-3. Copy any function of your choice and paste it into the file
+3. Copy any function of your choice from the [```Code.gs```](https://github.com/Tayomide/NLPGMail/blob/main/Code.gs) and paste it into the file
+4. Replace the ```'<INSERT YOUR SERVER URL LINK HERE>'``` with your server URL + endpoint.
+It should be something like this "https://example.com/embed"
-4. Use the keys "Ctrl" + "S" to save
+5. Use the keys "Ctrl" + "S" to save
-5. Click on the dropdown at the top left to choose the function you want to run
+6. Click on the dropdown at the top left to choose the function you want to run
-6. Click the "Run" button at the top left after selecting the function
+7. Click the "Run" button at the top left after selecting the function

 ### Note
 You could make the script run automatically at a time interval by clicking the clock icon at the left and then the "Add Trigger" floating action button at the bottom right.